hew/ai-sdk-mcp-demo/README.md

 # MCP Demo - Model Context Protocol with AI SDK

-This demo showcases the undocumented `experimental_createMCPClient` functionality in Vercel's AI SDK, demonstrating how to build and interact with MCP servers.
+This demo showcases the `experimental_createMCPClient` functionality in Vercel's AI SDK, demonstrating how to build and interact with MCP servers.

 ## Features